mbwong/mbwong.github.com/_posts/2014-09-27-our-fight-for-democracy.md

 ---
 tags: hongkong
-title: Our fight for democracy
+title: Our fight for Hong Kong
 layout: post

 ---

 ## An open letter to Benny Tai